vituperative/flyte/README.md

 - [ ] Optional automatic torrent upload to torrent.ano
 - [ ] Configuration panel for administrator
 - [ ] More configuration options during installation
+- [ ] Optional hiding of torrent uploader on torrents page